Sjors/nado-book/resources/utreexo.md

 To put it another way, normally, when somebody sends you a transaction, the transaction says, “I’m spending this input, and you, the person running a node, have the responsibility to check whether that input exists in your own database.”
 And here, you’re flipping this around and telling the other node, “I have no idea which coins exist, because I don’t have enough RAM to track all that.
 You prove to me that this coin actually existed.”
 So the burden of proof is reversed, which begs the question of how.

+\newpage
+### Merkle Proof Tutorial

+![Merkle tree.
+To prove the existence of Coin 3, you need to provide a Merkle proof consisting of the three marked items.^[Modified from: <https://commons.wikimedia.org/wiki/File:Hash_Tree.svg>]](resources/tree.svg)

-The following figure illustrates how you can prove the existence of Coin 3 using a Merkle proof, given a verifier that only knows the Merkle root (top).
+The figure above illustrates how you can prove the existence of Coin 3 using a Merkle proof, given a verifier that only knows the Merkle root (top).
 First, you reveal the coin itself, which is just a transaction output with an amount and `scriptPubKey`.
 The verifier hashes this to obtain Hash 1-0 (directly above Coin 3 in the figure).
 You then provide Hash 1-1.
 Even though you probably don’t own Coin 4 and you may not even know its amount and `scriptPubKey`, you do know its hash, because your wallet kept track of this information.
 With that, the verifier can calculate Hash 1.
 You then provide Hash 0, and now the verifier can see that your proof results in the same Merkle root hash they knew about.
 You’ve now demonstrated ownership of Coin 3 without the need for the verifier to know the entire UTXO set.

 We’ll revisit Merkle trees in chapter @sec:miniscript and chapter @sec:taproot_basics.

-![Merkle tree.
-To prove the existence of Coin 3, you need to provide a Merkle proof consisting of the three marked items.^[Modified from: <https://commons.wikimedia.org/wiki/File:Hash_Tree.svg>]](resources/tree.svg)

 ### Seeing the Forest for the Trees